anshulljadon/Data-Business-Analysis-Portfolio/README.md

 I have a background in business analytics and experience analyzing data across multiple domains to support better decision-making.

 You can see more information in

+This repository demonstrates my proficiency in data analysis and visualization using tools such as Excel, Python, SQL, Power BI, Tableau, PowerPoint and other.

+#Contents